-U.S. levies steel, aluminum tariffs on allies, risks trade war
+U.S. hits allies with tariffs as trade war fears rise

-WASHINGTON/PARIS (Reuters) - Washington will impose tariffs on steel and aluminum imports from the European Union, Canada and Mexico from midnight on Thursday, ending months of uncertainty over potential exemptions and sharply escalating the risk of a trade war.
+WASHINGTON/PARIS (Reuters) - The United States on Thursday said it will impose tariffs on aluminum and steel imports from Canada, Mexico and the European Union, ending months of uncertainty about potential exemptions and reigniting fears of a global trade war.

-U.S. Commerce Secretary Wilbur Ross told reporters in a telephone briefing that Washington would proceed with plans for a 25 percent tariff on steel and a 10 percent tariff on aluminum imports, although he said the door was still open for negotiations without specifying what measures could be taken.
+The move, announced by U.S. Commerce Secretary Wilbur Ross in a telephone briefing on Thursday, angered top U.S. allies and suggested a hardening of the Trump administration’s approach to trade negotiations.

+It also sent a chill through financial markets, with the Dow Jones Industrial Average .DJI down around 0.5 percent.
+Shares of industrial heavyweights Boeing (BA.N) and Caterpillar (CAT.N) were each down about 1 percent, while shares of U.S. steel and aluminum companies rallied.

+A 25 percent tariff on steel imports and 10 percent tariff on aluminum will be imposed on imports from the EU, Canada and Mexico starting at midnight (0400 GMT on Friday), Ross told reporters.

-“We look forward to continued negotiations, both with Canada and Mexico on the one hand, and with the European Commission on the other hand, because there are other issues that we also need to get resolved,” Ross said.
+“We look forward to continued negotiations, both with Canada and Mexico on the one hand, and with the European Commission on the other hand, because there are other issues that we also need to get resolved,” he said.

+U.S. President Donald Trump announced the tariffs in March as part of an effort to protect U.S. industry and workers from what he described as unfair international competition.
+Temporary exemptions were granted to a number of nations and permanent ones to several countries including Australia, Argentina and South Korea.

+U.S. trading partners had demanded that the exemptions be extended or made permanent.

 The tariffs, which have prompted several challenges at the WTO, are aimed at allowing the U.S. steel and aluminum industries to increase their capacity utilization rates above 80 percent for the first time in years.